software-fundamentals/WraithEngine3/documentation/report.md

 ### 5: Documentation
 #### Description
-Most of the Window related functions and classes were undocumented, this is problemetatic when new develoeprs are joining the project.
+Most of the Window related functions and classes were undocumented, this is problematic when new developers are joining the project.

 #### Refactoring
 All functions and classes in the package `whg.net.we.window` were documented in javadoc style.